Neal Conan: Career

-Conan entered the world of radio broadcasting at the age of 17, volunteering at Pacifica Radio station WBAI-FM in New York.
+Conan entered the field of radio broadcasting at age 17, volunteering at Pacifica Radio station WBAI-FM in New York City.
 He then worked at public radio station WRVR-FM, where he met Robert Siegel.
-At the age of 27 Conan joined National Public Radio.
+At 27, Conan joined National Public Radio.
 Conan's initial assignment for NPR was as a producer of All Things Considered.
 Later, he covered the White House, the Pentagon, and the Department of State for the network.

 During the 1991 Gulf War, the Iraqi Republican Guard detained Conan for a week.
-He and Chris Hedges of The New York Times were reporting on a Shia rebellion centered in Basra, Iraq.
+He and Chris Hedges of The New York Times were reporting on a Shi'a rebellion centered in Basra, Iraq.
+For five years, Conan hosted Weekly Edition: The Best of NPR News.

-In 2000, Conan took a break from his work as a broadcaster to serve as the stadium play-by-play baseball announcer for the Aberdeen Arsenal.
+In 2000, Conan took a break from his work as a broadcaster to serve as the stadium play-by-play baseball announcer for Aberdeen Arsenal.
 A year later, he published Play by Play: Baseball, Radio and Life in the Last Chance League, which described his experience.
 On September 10, 2001, Conan began his work as host of Talk of the Nation.
-In 2008, investigative reporter James Ridgeway covered the Democratic primary elections for Mother Jones, filmed interviewing Mike Gravel in New Hampshire, while Gravel is being interviewed on the phone by Conan for Talk of the Nation.
+In 2008, investigative reporter James Ridgeway covered the Democratic primary elections for Mother Jones—in one episode, Mike Gravel was filmed in New Hampshire during a phone interview with Conan for Talk of the Nation.

 NPR announced that it was ending the 12-year run of Talk of the Nation on March 29, 2013, stating that Conan would "step away from the rigors of daily journalism."
-On February 12, 2014, an interview aired on KUAZ 89.1, Tucson, Arizona's NPR affiliate, where Conan explained that ending Talk of the Nation was not a decision he was involved in or agreed with, citing its status as one of NPR's most popular shows.
+On February 12, 2014, an interview aired on KUAZ 89.1, Tucson, Arizona's NPR affiliate, during which Conan explained that ending Talk of the Nation was not a decision he was involved in or agreed with, citing its status as one of NPR's most popular shows.
 He went on to join Hawaii Public Radio as a news analyst on June 8, 2014.
-He produced a thrice-weekly series called Pacific News Minute between November 30, 2017 and October 31, 2019.
+He produced a thrice-weekly series called Pacific News Minute between November 30, 2017, and October 31, 2019.

-In January 2017, Conan launched a new radio show and podcast, Truth, Politics, and Power, focused on the Trump administration.
-Each week, Conan interviewed experts in depth about a different issue arising from the 2016 election and the President's administration.
-The radio show is distributed by PRX.
+In January 2017, Conan launched a radio show and podcast entitled Truth, Politics, and Power, which focused on the first presidency of Donald Trump.
+Conan interviewed experts weekly about a different issue arising from the 2016 election and the president's administration.